Tutorial - Multi-track Overdubbing

 Latency refers to the delay between the time the audio enters the computer and the time Audacity is able to record it to a track.
 For example, if you are recording a keyboard track, latency is the delay between the time you strike a key and the time that note is recorded.

-For instructions on how to adjust the latency see the Latency Test page in the manual.
+For instructions on how to adjust the latency see the Latency Compensation page on the Muse Support site.

 Performance